IB-7/PL_live-betting/README.md

 ├── images <- Includes images utilized in presentation

-├── Capstone Presentation.pdf <- PDF version of project presentation
+├── presentation.pdf <- PDF version of project presentation

 ├── README.md <- The top-level README for reviewers of this project, you are reading it right now

 ├── MVP.ipynb <- Minimum viable project jupyter notebook

-├── MVP.pdf <- PDF version of minimum viable project jupyter notebook
+├── notebook.pdf <- PDF version of minimum viable project jupyter notebook

 └── pl_results.xlsm <- Dataset